Argan Oil Health Benefits Come With a Rich, Nutty Flavor

 Since argan is a tree nut, those who are allergic to tree nuts should exercise caution before using argan oil topically or internally.
 Avoid if you know you have an allergy to argan oil, other tree nuts, or peanuts.

 How to use argan oil

 Argan oil is useful in anti-aging facial serums, hair conditioners, and shampoos.
 But it is also a useful oil to take internally for its therapeutic benefits.
 Israeli scientists found that argan oil is useful to prevent prostate, breast, and ovarian cancers.
 The daily serving used in the study was 10 ml for men and 8ml for women.
-(Information from Oren farm, Israel) Generally the heat treated, cold processed argan oil is used for cooking and internal use, because of its rich, nutty flavor, while the unheated oil is used for cosmetic purposes.
-When mechanically processed both oils are high quality with the heat treated, cold processed oil having a longer shelf life.
+(Information from Oren farm, Israel) Generally, the heat-treated, cold processed argan oil is used for cooking and internal use, because of its rich, nutty flavour, while the unheated oil is used for cosmetic purposes.
+When mechanically processed both oils are high quality with the heat-treated, cold-processed oil having a longer shelf life.